noodlecollie/v2mp/V2MP.md

 ### Program Counter (`PC`)

 The program counter points to the next instruction in code memory.
-Its value must always be aligned to a word boundary (ie bit `[0]` must be `0`), or an `ALGN` (alignment) fault will be raised when the instruction it points to is fetched.
+Its value must always be aligned to a word boundary (ie. bit `[0]` must be `0`), or an `ALGN` (alignment) fault will be raised when the instruction it points to is fetched.

 The program counter is automatically incremented after the execution of each instruction, unless the instruction wrote to the program counter.
 In this case, the value of the program counter is assumed to point to the next instruction, so no increment takes place.